maticnetwork/zkevm-docs/docs/PIL/simple-program.md

 id: simple-program
 title: Simple PIL Program
 sidebar_label: Simple PIL Program
-description: Using a simple program to describe fundamentals of PIL.
+description: This document explains the fundamentals of Polynomial Identity Language with the help of a simple multiplier program.
 keywords:
-  - docs
   - polygon
   - PIL
-  - state
+  - zkEVM
-  - machine
+  - simple PIL program
-  - Polygon zkEVM
+  - multiplier
 ---

 PIL was designed with the aim to simplify the proving and verification of execution correctness.
 Given that PIL is geared towards modularity, each PIL code has to stipulate a unique identifier for each program.
 It therefore has an effective syntax that is easy to learn.